hydraulic-institute/edb/source/01_pump-fundamentals/01_sys-curves.md

 - p = pressure in <units us = "pounds per square inch (psi)" metric = "kilopascals (kPa)"/>
 - s = specific gravity (unitless), see equation 1.A.2

-Specific gravity (s) is calculated by equation 1.A.2 and values of specific gravity for water and other liquids can be found in the fluid properties section.
+Specific gravity (s) is calculated by equation 1.A.2 and values of specific gravity for water and other liquids can be found in the <a href="/fluid-properties-II/water-properties.html" target="_blank">fluid properties section</a>.

 <div class="equation-label">Eq.
 1.A.2</div>
 =+=